vlopez0392/Modern-Javascript/Section_2/Notes/Video16_Type_Coercion.md

 ```

 <p align = "justify">
-Example 2: Type coercion from string to number.
+<strong>Example 2:</strong>  Type coercion from string to number.
 JS coerces the string into a number since the multiplication operator between strings is not allowed, thus the string is coerced into a number.
 </p>

 ```Javascript